walkerRnD/codebuff/npm-app/knowledge.md

 ## Package Management

-Manicode uses Bun as its package manager.
+Codebuff uses Bun as its package manager.
 Always use Bun commands for managing dependencies instead of npm.

 Key points: